 Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Coverage Stage Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
-During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+During this stage, your out-of-pocket costs for covered insulins will be \$35 for 30-day supply.
+For drugs in Tiers 1 and 2, you pay your copayment or 25% of the costs, whichever is lower.
+For drugs in Tiers 3-5, you pay 25% of the price (plus a portion of the dispensing fee).
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
+During this stage, your out-of-pocket costs for covered insulins will be \$35 for 30-day supply.
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)